centreon/centreon-documentation/en/graph-views/install-ha.md

 #### Preparing the server that will hold the function of *quorum device*

-You can use one of your pollers to play this role.
+You can use one of your Pollers to play this role.
 It must be prepared with the commands below:

 ```bash
 yum install pcs corosync-qnetd